TsinghuaC3I/FS-GEN/README.md

 chmod +x logits_gen.sh
 ./logits_gen.sh
 ```
-You can run differently by modifying the router and method in your shell scripts.
+You should set router and co-methods first, then run the test script.
 You will get the results in ```outputs_logits```.